The First Peoples’ Cultural Foundation is established to support Indigenous languages, arts and cultural heritage in B.C.

-The Foundation celebrates the diversity and resilience of Indigenous languages, arts and cultural heritage.
+We celebrate the diversity and resilience of Indigenous languages, arts and cultural heritage.
 The Foundation honours the work that is being done by communities and promotes understanding and recognition through telling stories of success.
 By hearing these stories, the general public can increase their knowledge of Indigenous cultures and engage in reconciliation that supports the rebuilding of cultural systems.

 Generating long-term support

 The Foundation is growing a long-term endowment fund to ensure Indigenous languages, arts and cultural heritage programs continue to thrive for future generations.
 Sustainable and Indigenous-led funds are needed to resource the hard work communities are doing to rebuild cultural vitality and counter the impacts of generations of colonialism.
-The Foundation partners with government, organizations, private individuals and the philanthropic sector to generate resources that support strong and vital Indigenous languages, arts and cultural heritage.
+The Foundation partners with government, organizations, private individuals and the philanthropic sector to generate educational resources that support strong and vital Indigenous languages, arts and cultural heritage.

-Enabling research and development
+Enabling research and development in education

 The Foundation drives innovation by sponsoring the development of ground-breaking research and state-of-the-art resources to support Indigenous languages, arts and cultural heritage revitalization.
-The research that we invest in has informed the development of evidence-based revitalization programs with proven results and positive impacts on people and communities.
-Our research has also helped to influence new policy and legislation grounded in Indigenous perspectives.
+The education research that we invest in has informed the development of evidence-based revitalization programs with proven results and positive impacts on people and communities.
+Our research helped to influence new policy and legislation grounded in Indigenous perspectives.

 Investing in people, places and platforms

-The Foundation honours Indigenous expertise by supporting specialized professional development that increases the technical competencies needed to rebuild Indigenous cultural systems.
-The Foundation funds spaces to gather, share and develop networks of support for Indigenous cultural vitality.
+The Foundation honours Indigenous expertise by supporting specialized professional development that increases technical competencies needed to rebuild Indigenous cultural systems.
+The Foundation funds spaces to gather, share and develop networks of support for Indigenous cultural education.
 Our support for innovative technology platforms has created opportunities for First Nations to document their language data in an accessible format and keep it secure for future generations on FirstVoices.com.

-The land currently known as British Columbia has an incredible diversity of cultures, with 203 First Nations, 34 languages and more than 90 dialects.
+The land currently known as British Columbia has an incredible diversity of cultures, with 204 First Nations, 35 languages and more than 90 dialects.
 Each nation knows and expresses its diversity and unique worldview through language, art and cultural heritage passed with care and intention between generations.